Saturday, 7 December 2013

 I had no idea what to expect, so the Runnymeade Stadium came as a pleasant surprise.
 Although the gates were locked, I managed to get some decent views to take photos.

 After taking my photos I went on my way.
-Fortunately a bus at nearby Pooley Green took me to Staines, which saved another long walk.
+Fortunately, a bus at nearby Pooley Green took me to Staines, which saved another long walk.
 I was not upset by this!

 Egham Town 1 Rugby Town 1 (Tuesday 3rd December 2013) Southern League Division One Central (att:82)

 I had previously got lost between the bus and train stations in Staines, so I did extra planning before setting off.
-This time there was no mistakes.
+This time there were no mistakes.
 I found the correct bus, which dropped me at Pooley Green for a reasonable £1.70.
 A quick walk over the park took me to Pond Road and then Wards Place through the large car park to the turnstiles.

 An Egham coach was stood nearby cajoling his players from behind the barrier.
 The standard of play was good, and there were plenty of crunching challenges going in from both sides.
 The referee was excellent as he spoke to the players like adults and generally helped them through the game.

 It was nip and tuck for the first thirty minutes.
 The Sarnies were holding their own, despite Rugby creating a couple of half chances.
-Just before the interval Rudgby’s Alex Gudger tripped home forward Ryan O’Toole as he was going away from goal.
+Just before the interval, Rudgby’s Alex Gudger tripped home forward Ryan O’Toole as he was going away from goal.
 The ref had no hesitation in pointing to the spot.
 O’Toole dusted himself down and smashed home from twelve yards.

-At the break I treated myself to a beer and a whisky for medicinal reasons in the cosy clubhouse.
-On my return it was time for some food.
+At the break, I treated myself to a beer and a whisky for medicinal reasons in the cosy clubhouse.
+On my return, it was time for some food.
 My hot dog and a Bovril set me back £3.50.
+The older visiting fans stood down the side and gave the linesman some real stick over some decisions.
+Their bench also joined in, but the ref defused the situation expertly.

-I departed with a couple of minutes to go, as seeing out full time would necessitate a long wait for a later bus.
+I departed with a couple of minutes to go, as seeing out full-time would necessitate a long wait for a later bus.
 Instead, I ran across the park and caught the 9.39 service.
 As luck would have it, I missed the Rugby equaliser, which was apparently turned into his own net by Arran Taylor-Ives.

 No comments: